 In foundries, castings can range from tiny tool tips to beams used to support bridges and tunnels.
 As castings are made or cleaned, silica dust is created and becomes breathable.
 Some foundries use respirators or masks to reduce the risk of exposure.
 Sadly, research shows that consistent respirator use in foundries is severely lacking.

 Research shows a clear link between silica dust exposure and respiratory illness.
 In some studies, as many as six percent of foundry workers studied had positive signs of silicosis.
 Such research is disheartening since silicosis is 100 percent preventable.

 The Occupational Safety and Health Administration (OSHA) has set guidelines for foundries in terms of reducing exposure to silica dust.
 OSHA has also set exposure limits by which foundry operators must abide.
-The Centers for Disease Control and Prevention (CDC), and the National Institute for Occupational Safety and Health (NIOSH) also have recommendations for workers who are vulnerable to silica dust exposure.
+The Centers for Disease Control and Prevention (CDC), and the National Institute for Occupational Safety and Health (NIOSH) also have recommendations for workers who are at risk for silica dust exposure.

 To prevent silica dust exposure, foundry workers can:

 - Wear a respirator approved for fine dust